Understanding the Pareto Principle – The 80/20 Rule

 The Pareto Principle also finds practical applications in personal finance.

-By analyzing expenses and income, individuals can identify the areas where they spend the most and prioritize their budgeting accordingly.
+By analyzing expenses and income, individuals can identify where they spend the most and prioritize their budget accordingly.

 Budget Allocation